-- What do you do with this 1099-MISC form?
+- What do you do with this 1099-NEC form?

 - What taxes do you owe on this income?

-Non-employees receive a 1099-MISC each year at the same time as employees receive W-2 forms—that is, at the end of January—so the information can be included in the recipient's income tax return.
+A 1099-NEC form is used to report amounts paid to non-employees (independent contractors and other businesses to whom payments are made).
+Non-employees receive a form each year at the same time as employees receive W-2 forms—that is, at the end of January—so the information can be included in the recipient's income tax return.

 If you are doing your own tax return using a tax software program, you will be asked if you have any 1099 income.
 At this point, you can include the information from the form you received.